 By Daniel Weintraub Look at the health data for just about any collection of neighborhoods in California and one thing will soon become clear: Poor people are sicker and, on average, die younger than people with higher incomes.
 The medical profession, social workers and health researchers have known this for a long time.
 But exactly why it is so remains, surprisingly, a mystery.
 Answering that

-By Matt Perry When Bea Arthur and her merry band of aging pranksters graced the airwaves with their “Golden Girls” sitcom a quarter century ago, they paved the way for shared senior housing that’s both fun and affordable.
-And like the world-famous Red Hat Society which celebrates aging gracefully and vibrantly, expect the Golden Girls Network shared housing movement to grow rapidly in California.
-The
+When Bea Arthur and her merry band of aging pranksters graced the airwaves with their “Golden Girls” sitcom a quarter century ago, they paved the way for shared senior housing that’s both fun and affordable.

-By Claudia Boyd-Barrett Carlos Gutierrez of Berkeley thought his health care troubles were over when he received a letter from his county’s social service agency in May telling him he qualified for Medi-Cal.
+Carlos Gutierrez of Berkeley thought his health care troubles were over when he received a letter from his county’s social service agency in May telling him he qualified for Medi-Cal.
 The 34-year-old single father of two had been without health insurance for months after losing his job as a trainer in car rental sales.
-He’d applied for health coverage through Covered California
+He’d applied for health coverage through Covered California — the state’s health insurance exchange — and when the letter about Medi-Cal arrived he felt relieved.

-By Matt Perry March marked a turning point in California’s ethnic breakdown: Latinos officially outnumbered the state’s white population.
+March marked a turning point in California’s ethnic breakdown: Latinos officially outnumbered the state’s white population.
 Meanwhile, the aging Latino population is one of the fastest-growing demographics nationally, thanks to “a very high life expectancy among Hispanics,” according to noted aging researcher S. Jay Olshansky of the University of Illinois at Chicago.
-The challenges of aging are often multiplied in the Latino

 These days, everything seems to be outsourced abroad.
 Jobs.
 Customer service.
 Even executive assistants.
 And today, so is aging – which is fast becoming very big business.